edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

     options             : JSON string containing options to be passed to the custom library
                           flags: readable, writable
                           String.
 Default: null
+    events              : JSON string containing events to be passed to the custom library, updated, and added to the emcustom meta
+                          flags: readable, writable
+                          String.
+Default: null

   Element Signals:
     "emcustom" :  void user_function (GstElement* object,